namehash/ens-normalize-python/README.md

 * **name** - a series of any number of labels (including 0) separated by label separators, e.g. `abc.eth`.

 **Names**
 * **normalized name** - a name that is in normalized form according to the ENS Normalization Standard.
 This means `name == ens_normalize(name)`.
 A normalized name contains 0 or more labels.
-All labels in a normalized name always contain a sequence of at least 1 character.
+All labels in a normalized name always contain a sequence of at least 1 valid character.
 An empty string contains 0 labels and is a normalized name.
 * **normalizable name** - a name that is normalized or that can be converted into a normalized name using `ens_normalize`.
 * **beautiful name** - a name that is normalizable and is equal to itself when using `ens_beautify`.
 This means `name == ens_beautify(name)`.
 For all normalizable names `ens_normalize(ens_beautify(name)) == ens_normalize(name)`.
 * **disallowed name** - a name that is not normalizable.
 This means `ens_normalize(name)` raises a `DisallowedSequence`.